jfuruness/lib_cidr_trie/README.md

 ## History
 * [lib\_cidr\_trie](#lib_cidr_trie)

+* 1.2.6 Fixed a bug in the pyproject.toml that screwed up non-local installs
 * 1.2.5 Updated README
 * 1.2.4 Updated docs and test deps
 * 1.2.3 Updated package metadata and fixed some formatting for linters